 Speaking of winning, we know you are a bit of a sports fan.
 Is there any sports personality or team that you’d love to work with on their brand?

 I have always loved Nike.
-That a company which basically grew from a cohort of athletes in Oregon, with a $14 logo designed by a best friend, can grow into, and continue to be, such a massive global business is pretty inspiring.
+That a company which basically grew from a cohort of athletes in Oregon, can grow into, and continue to be, such a massive global business is pretty inspiring.

 When you’re not meeting with clients, or in the office planning world domination, what do you like to do to pass the time?